Tren Crucero Ecuador, South America

 - Discount off the published prices of any journey;

-Fay says,"Ecuador is a fascinating country.
-Crossing the Andes, between the Pacific Ocean and the plains for the interior, is a memorable adventure.
-Experience the High Andean way of life and traverse the valley of volcanoes; what an amazing experience, the highlight of a South American tour."
+Ecuador is a fascinating country.
+Crossing the Andes on Tren Crucero is a memorable adventure, immersed in the High Andean way of life and traversing the valley of volcanoes; an amazing experience, the highlight of a South American tour.

 The four air-conditioned First Class carriages (two Colonial- and Republican-style passenger cars) each have a different Ecuadorian style and carry a total of 50 passengers.
 They are hauled by a mixture of steam and diesel locomotives.

-Two Carriages with tables and chairs, like a dining car.
+Two carriages with tables and chairs, like a dining car.
 Bar Car, serving light snacks and drinks, with seating and a gift shop selling indigenous gifts.
 Observation car, with sofas and an open viewing platform.

 Hotels are of first class Ecuadorian style.
 Here is information about the Tren Crucero Hotels (as at 15.8.17).

 All catering is traditional.
 All meals are eaten in local restaurants or in the hotels where one is staying the night.
 There is a Bar Car on the train from where one can purchase hot and cold drinks and local tapas.

-Guayaquil to Quito
+Train to the Clouds - Guayaquil to Quito

 4 days/4 nights (last night in Quito is complimentary).